-OK Geometry (Easy mode) is designed also for organising a given set of properties into a proof.
-Students that still learn the concept of a proof and students that find difficult proving geometry facts will benefit if someone (e.g. their teacher, using OK Geometry in basic mode) had previously selected the facts to be used in a proof.
-In this way the student can focus on the construction of the proof by properly sequencing the properties and supplying deductive arguments.
-In the Examples directory you can find some simple exercises of this kind, e.g. Trapezium1.pro.
-Note that the exercises are prepared with OK Geometry (not in Easy mode) and stored in files with .pro ending.
+OK Geometry (Easy mode) is also used to organise a given set of properties in a proof.
+Students who are still learning the concept of a proof and students who have difficulty proving geometry facts will benefit if someone (e.g., their teacher using OK Geometry in basic mode) has previously selected the facts to be used in a proof.
+In this way, the student can focus on building up the proof by arranging the properties correctly and providing deductive arguments.
+In the Examples directory you will find some simple exercises of this kind, e.g. Trapezium1.pro.
+Note that the exercises are prepared with OK Geometry (not in Easy mode) and are saved in files with the .pro extension.